ethanthoma/personal-website/posts/llms_dont_make_sense.md

 > and let us make us a name, lest we be scattered abroad upon the face of the
 > whole earth."
 >
-> -The Book of Genesis
+> — The Book of Genesis

 OpenAI has very successfully psyoped us into thinking scaling was king.
 More parameters, more compute, more data, more more more.
 But, I think they're wrong.
 Transformers can scale really well.
-And so we do scale them.
+So we do scale them.

 Transformers have one flaw.
 They're not the perfect model.
 Okay, maybe that's more than one flaw deep down but I feel like people forget what we made it for.